vinaykushwaha588/process_manager/README.md

 After starting the Django server, you need to monitor the system processes in real-time.
 To do this, follow these steps:

-1. Open a new terminal window.
+1. Open a new terminal window. in the same directory.
 2. Run the process monitor script:

     ```bash